celery/celery/docs/userguide/canvas.rst

 * :meth:`~celery.result.GroupResult.successful`

-    Returns :const:`True` if all of the subtasks finished successfully (e.g. did not raise an exception).
+    Return :const:`True` if all of the subtasks finished successfully (e.g. did not raise an exception).

 * :meth:`~celery.result.GroupResult.failed`

-    Returns :const:`True` if any of the subtasks failed.
+    Return :const:`True` if any of the subtasks failed.

 * :meth:`~celery.result.GroupResult.waiting`

-    Returns :const:`True` if any of the subtasks is not ready yet.
+    Return :const:`True` if any of the subtasks is not ready yet.

 * :meth:`~celery.result.GroupResult.ready`